Fully Segregated Gold Storage with Extraordinarily Low Fees

 Be Sure, Have a Look for Yourself

 We guarantee customer holdings are properly secured in our vault.
 In fact, customers can arrange a look for themselves — right from home.
 On request, we will schedule a viewing of your holding by video.
-Your sealed holding will be placed on a table, unpacked, displayed, and then resealed — ready to return to storage (limit once per year).
+Your sealed holding will be placed on a table, unpacked, displayed, and then resealed — ready to return to storage.
+For non-IRA storage accounts, this viewing is available at absolutely no charge (limit once per year).

 Our online tools and account notification procedures give you complete transparency into your holdings at all times.